AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 1. In your workspace, navigate to the **Tags** section in the sidebar.
 1. Click the **New** button.
 1. In the **Tag Configuration** section, select **Custom HTML Tag**.
-1. Enter your required JavaScript in the text area, and add a nonce attribute to the opening `<script>` tag, pointing to the variable you created in the previous step.
+1. Enter your required JavaScript in the text area, and add a nonce attribute to the opening `<script>` tag that points to the variable you created in the previous step.
 For example:

     ```html
     <script nonce="{{gtmNonce}}">